 Why is changing our behavior so difficult?
 Why do we get stuck in a rut so often?
-Why do we make dumb choices with our money that seem so obvious in hindsight?
+Why can’t we focus our finances on the best way to reduce debt instead of racking up more of it?
+How do we refocus not just our goals but our actions to build wealth?
 Recently, I’ve had the opportunity to delve into a couple of terrific psychology books, and I’d like to offer a few insights I’ve gleaned from them.

 The first, Why Smart People Make Big Money Mistakes and How to Correct Them, by Gary Belsky and Thomas Gilovich, focuses on research in behavioral finance.
-The book provides some fascinating insight to why our financial behaviors often just don’t make sense – and what we can do about it.
+The book provides some fascinating insight into why our financial behaviors don’t always make sense – and what we can do about it.

 Insight #1: It’s all in your head…and that’s the problem.

 One of the big dangers to wealth building is something called “mental accounting.”
 It describes how we allocate our money in our mind and how that translates into (often irrational) behavior.
 Mental accounting explains why we will handle a bonus or windfall differently than a pay raise, and especially why we treat plastic money (credit cards and debit cards) differently than cash, or money from a paycheck.
 (In case you haven’t heard, the research shows that generally consumers spend more when they pay with plastic, as compared to cash.)